 A former lawyer from New York, he is a two-time, all-time, best-selling author (overall, he has authored and coauthored 15 books on business development, cross-selling and leadership) and he was inducted into the National Law Journal Hall of Fame for being voted the #1 business development consultant and coach for three consecutive years in their national surveys.

 David is a former practicing lawyer, innovator, and the award-winning CEO of the David Freeman Consulting Group.
 He is the founder of Law Firm CultureShift®; creator of the Culture Xray® (an automated survey tool that assesses a firm’s culture of business development); developer of Lawyer BookBuilder®, an online course that teaches lawyers how to become exceptional rainmakers; and developer of breakthrough technology that automates cross-selling coaching for lawyers (Cross Serving®).
-For over twenty-seven years, he has trained and coached well over 10,000 of lawyers and leaders at hundreds of law firms world-wide, including nearly half of the Am Law 200.
+For nearly 30 years, he has trained and coached well over 10,000 of lawyers and leaders at hundreds of law firms world-wide, including nearly half of the Am Law 200.

 David is a two-time, all-time, best-selling author, he is in the National Law Journal Hall of Fame for being voted the #1 business development consultant and coach for three consecutive years, and he is a highly regarded speaker, consultant and trainer.
 He has authored and co-authored 15 books, and his four solo books on law firm leadership and business development are: